Energy in Buildings

-This theme focuses on the innovations in energy services and business models for the residential, commercial, and industrial sectors and associated policy assessment with a focus on energy efficiency, sustainability and decarbonisation of the nationwide power system.
+This theme focuses on the innovations in energy services and business models for the residential, commercial, and industrial sectors and associated policy and regulatory innovations with a focus on energy efficiency, sustainability and decarbonisation of the energy intensive sectors.

-The research performed in this theme concerns the analysis of the competing technologies enabling energy efficiency, the cost-effective energy supply, the demand side management as well as the understanding of the market landscape and the stakeholder’s behaviour.
+The research performed in this theme concerns the analysis of the competing technologies enabling energy efficiency, energy management, the cost-effective energy supply, the demand side management as well as the analysis of the energy services markets and the stakeholder’s behaviour.

-This is achieved through a wide range of competencies covering the analysis and design of energy efficiency improvements, the modelling of energy supply and storage, the design of energy management methods, the energy policy analysis, the energy auditing, the ability to perform comparative studies and pilot demonstrations of emerging technologies, developing new business models and contractual templates to enhance the performances of smart energy services and to foster their adoption across the various sectors.
+This is achieved through a wide range of competencies covering the analysis and design of energy efficiency improvements, the modelling of energy supply and storage, the design of energy management methods, the energy policy analysis, the energy auditing, the ability to perform comparative studies and pilot demonstrations of emerging technologies, developing new business models and contractual templates to enhance the performances of smart energy services and to foster their adoption across the diverse sectors.

-Integrated Energy Services’ current research portfolio can be found here.
+Smart Energy Services and Regulatory Innovation’ current research portfolio can be found here.

 As energy systems become increasing complex software and system integration is becoming a fundamental building block of a decarbonized economy.
 The Software and System Integration theme at IERC aims to create innovative concepts and develop state-of-the-art solutions to enable the energy system of the future.
 Researchers in this themes utilise software engineering, artificial intelligence, big data analysis, blockchain technologies to enable digital solutions to decarbonise society.
 This includes the development of disruptive technology platforms for the electricity sector where consumers and communities will be empowered with the necessary infrastructure to generate their own electricity, earn from the electricity generation, and finally, to be an integral part of decarbonizing their homes and communities for sustainable living.
 Digital technologies underpin powerful BIM management system with BIM-based toolset able to support designers in the design and planning phase, construction companies to efficiently carry out the work and service companies to provide attractive solutions for building retrofitting and decarbonise the building sector.